lgoldstein/mina-sshd/README.md

 ```java
 sshd.setCommandFactory(new ScpCommandFactory(myCommandFactory));
 ```
 Note that using a `CommandFactory` is also **optional**.
-If none is configured, any direct command sent by users will be rejected.
+If none is configured, any direct command sent by clients will be rejected.
 ## Server side security setup
 The SSHD server needs to be integrated and the security layer has to be customized to suit your needs.
 This layer is pluggable and uses the following interfaces:
 * `PasswordAuthenticator` for password based authentication - [RFC 4252 section 8](https://www.ietf.org/rfc/rfc4252.txt)